Sex Hormone Binding Globulin (SHBG)

 SHBG is central to interpreting total testosterone and calculated free testosterone.
 Elevated SHBG can explain low free testosterone despite normal total testosterone, while low SHBG can explain higher free testosterone at lower total levels.

-SHBG also interacts with metabolic markers.
-Low SHBG often appears alongside elevated triglycerides, unfavorable lipid patterns, and insulin resistance.
+In women, SHBG also provides context for estradiol therapy and metabolic markers.
+Low SHBG often appears alongside elevated triglycerides and unfavorable lipid patterns.
 Thyroid markers such as TSH and T3 provide additional context when SHBG shifts unexpectedly.

 SHBG Versus Testosterone Measures